6 Biggest Mobile Marketing Trends That Will Continue in 2023

 • Showing targeted in-app ads and push notifications based on mobile user behavior

 Mobile gaming has come a long way since the early days of mobile devices.
-Today, mobile games are enjoyed by billions of people worldwide and are becoming increasingly social.
+Today, mobile games are enjoyed by more than 2.2 billion people worldwide and are becoming increasingly social.

-Among the primary drivers of the trend is the wide-scale adoption of 5G networks and cloud data.
+Another significant driver I see for the rise of the trend is the wide-scale adoption of 5G networks and cloud data.
 These two technological advancements have made playing mobile games more immersive, with less lag and better synchronization and interaction for multiple gamers in different locations.

 MMT: mobile gaming revenue stats